d95tan/budgetbuddy/README.md

 - Be deployed online.
 Presentations must use the deployed application.

 ## Technologies Used
+- ReactJS
+- NodeJS
+- Express
 - MongoDB
-- Express
-- React
-- Node
 - JavaScript
 - HTML
 - CSS